cxa/Mu/README.md

     // Glue model update view
     Mu.run initModel update x

-  interface Mu.IView<Model, Event> with
+  interface Mu.IView<Model, Action> with
     member x.BindModel model binder =
       binder.Bind <@ model.Field @> (fun fieldValue -> x.someLabel.Text <- fieldValue)
       ...

-    member x.BindEvent emit =
+    member x.BindAction send =
       x.resetButton.TouchUpInside.Add (fun _ -> emit Reset)
       ...
 ```

 That is really the essence of The Elm Architecture!

-With **Mu**, Model and Update are separated from view, this means that they can shared across platforms, implementing `Mu.IView<'Model, 'Event>` interfaces is the only required step to support specific platform.
+With **Mu**, Model and Update are separated from view, this means that they can shared across platforms, implementing `Mu.IView<'model, 'acition>` interfaces is the only required step to support specific platform.

 ### Model